'Stop the pain, fear & terror' - Pele sends impassioned letter to Vladimir Putin urging him to end 'wicked' Ukraine conflict | Goal.com

-'Stop the pain, fear & terror' - Pele sends impassioned letter to Vladimir Putin urging him to end 'wicked' Ukraine conflict
+'Stop the pain, fear & terror' - Pele sends impassioned plea to Vladimir Putin urging him to end 'wicked' Ukraine conflict

 Brazil legend Pele has called for Vladimir Putin to end Russia's bloody invasion of Ukraine.